Nematode Management for Bedding Plants

 Sanitation

-Always be aware that when soil is moved pathogens can be moved with it.
-After digging up sick plants make sure that any shovels or other equipment are thoroughly cleaned after use.
-It is best to rinse the equipment with a solution of 1 part bleach in 9 parts water to disinfest the surface.
-This should remove any plant-parasitic nematodes or other pathogens in adhering soil.
+Be aware that when soil is moved, pathogens can be moved with it.
+After digging up sick plants, make sure that any shovels or other equipment are thoroughly cleaned to avoid moving nematodes and plant pathogens to new areas.

 Remove Infested Soil

-In annual planting beds it is sometimes practical to replace infested soil and start over.
-Nematodes may reinfest the soil later, but by then the plants should have a good root system established.
+In annual planting beds, it is sometimes practical to replace infested soil and start over.
+Nematodes may re-infest the soil later, but by then the plants should have a good root system established.
 The better developed the root system is, the more tolerant the plant will be to nematodes.
+The benefits of replacing soil may only last a season or two.

 Container Growing

-Growing plants in containers off the ground can avoid having to deal with nematode problems.
+Growing plants in containers off the ground is a way to avoid nematode problems.
 Make sure you inspect the plants for root-knot galls.
-You dont want to introduce a problem.
+You don't want to introduce a problem.
 Also use clean potting media.
-Do not mix potting media with native soil or you might contaminate it.
+Do not mix potting media with native soil because you might contaminate it.

 Summary

-Following the recommendations listed in this document can help avoid or reduce problems with plant-parasitic nematodes in the landscape.
+Following the recommendations listed in this document can help you avoid or reduce problems with plant-parasitic nematodes in the landscape.
 However, there are no guarantees of success.
 County and state faculty with the University of Florida are continually exploring new nematode management options.
-This document will be updated yearly to make the most recent data available to you.
-If you are reading an older version of this document you are encouraged to look at the current version on-line at http://edis.ifas.ufl.edu/ or at your county Cooperative Extension Service office.
+The most current recommendations can be obtained from the UF/IFAS Extension website, Solutions for Your Life at http://solutionsforyourlife.ifas.ufl.edu/.

-Table 1.
-Root galling and reproduction of root-knot nematodes on twelve annual ornamental species1.
-Columns show reactions of each plant species to a root-knot nematode population in work done by C. C. Goff in the 1930's (more plants are listed in Table 2), common root-knot nematode (Meloidogyne incognita), javanese root-knot nematode (M. javanica), and "peanut" root-knot nematode (M. arenaria).
+Root galling and reproduction of root-knot nematodes on 12 annual ornamental species.1 Columns show reactions of each plant species to a root-knot nematode population in work done by C. C. Goff in the 1930s (more plants are listed in Table 2), common root-knot nematode (Meloidogyne incognita), javanese root-knot nematode (M. javanica), and "peanut" root-knot nematode (M. arenaria).

 Goff's